Hans Burkhardt: Life and work

 Burkhardt was born in the industrial quarter of Basel, Switzerland.
-When he was three his father abandoned the family for America, and a few years later, when his mother died of tuberculosis, he and his sister went to live in an orphanage.
+When he was three, his father abandoned the family to move to America, and a few years later, when his mother died of tuberculosis, he and his sister went to live in an orphanage.

 Burkhardt was a 20-year-old gardener's apprentice in the orphanage when he left for New York to work as a cabinetmaker with his father.
-Within the year he had lost his father in a car accident and his step-mother to an illness.
+Within the same year, he had lost his father in a car accident and his step-mother to an illness.
 Captivated by Germanic art, he began dabbling in art in his spare time while learning how to decorate furniture in antique styles.
 He became foreman of the furniture company's decorating department.

 From 1925 to 1928 he attended the Cooper Union School of the Arts, where he befriended mentor Arshile Gorky and Willem de Kooning—sharing Gorky's studio from 1928 to 1937.

 Burkhardt's paintings of the 1930s are part of the genesis of American abstract expressionism.
 In 1937 he moved to Los Angeles and represented the most significant bridge between New York and Los Angeles.
 His experimental investigative approach paralleled, and in many instances anticipated, the development of modern and contemporary art in New York and Europe including the work of Mark Rothko, Jackson Pollock, and Barnett Newman.

 Burkhardt held his first solo exhibition in 1939 at Stendahl Gallery in Los Angeles, arranged by Lorser Feitelson, and, in response to the Spanish Civil War, he painted his first anti-war works.
 From the late 1930s he began to produce apocalyptic anti-war compositions, a theme which became particularly pronounced in an abstract expressionist style after the atom bomb was dropped on Hiroshima and Nagasaki at the end of the Second World War.
 He was praised for his “willingness to confront political reality directly in his art,” and in the 1940s he embarked on a body of work that underscored the duality evident throughout his entire oeuvre—cathartic works of power and poignancy contrasted by works of celebration and hope.

 In the years following an acclaimed (1945) solo exhibition at the Los Angeles County Museum, Burkhardt continued in his art to respond to WWII, and endured censorship due to the proliferation of McCarthyism, and in the aftermath of Gorky's suicide in 1948, Burkhardt delved in to his grief and celebration of Gorky's life creating several versions of “Burial of Gorky” and a series entitled “Journey into the Unknown.”